 Abigail Floresca, Esq. is from Chicago, IL and a graduate from the Loyola College of Law.

-Abigail Floresca is a dedicated attorney and advocate based in New Orleans, committed to fighting for justice in the areas of employment, civil rights, and post-conviction relief.
-A magna cum laude graduate of Loyola University New Orleans College of Law in 2024 and a summa cum laude graduate of the University of Illinois at Chicago in 2020, Abigail brings both academic excellence and a deep commitment to public service.
+Abigail Floresca is a dedicated attorney based in New Orleans, committed to represented individuals in areas of employment, civil rights, and post-conviction relief.
+She is a magna cum laude graduate of Loyola University New Orleans College of Law in 2024 and a summa cum laude graduate of the University of Illinois at Chicago in 2020.

 Prior to law school, Abigail was the outreach coordinator for the non-profit organization lowernine.org.
-Throughout law school, Abigail interned at CrescentCare, the Promise of Justice Initiative, and received a fellowship to spend a summer with Innocence Project New Orleans.
+Throughout law school, Abigail worked as a law clerk at CrescentCare and the Promise of Justice Initiative, and received a fellowship to spend a summer with Innocence Project New Orleans.
 Through the Loyola Criminal Defense Clinic, Abigail successfully advocated for the release and resentencing of two clients serving life without parole.
-Since law school, Abigail focuses her practice on representing workers in employment disputes.
+Since law school, Abigail’s practice is focused on employment disputes.
 She also represents clients as a Civil Pro Bono Counsel through a program approved by the Federal Court for the Eastern District of Louisiana.
-With a background in community work and legal aid, Abigail blends compassion with legal precision in every case she takes on.